 With all that done, it's time to add some code to initialise the Instant Games API.
 The following code is the minimum required by Facebook to get your game uploaded and running, and should be added to the Create Event of the first object to be created in the first room of your game (so some controller or init object):

-The first of these functions is to tell the Instant Games API that the game has loaded and is ready to start and you would normally wish to use 100 here to indicate that the game has loaded 100%.
+The first of these functions initialises the API and then the next is to tell the Instant Games API that the game has loaded and is ready to start - you would normally wish to use 100 here to indicate that the game has loaded 100%.
 If you have further elements that you wish to load or add (like creating sprites from surfaces, or adding audio, etc...), then you can set this to a value less than 100 and increment it as required.

-The second line is to tell the API that your game has started, and it requires you to provide two script names as strings, so for example:
+The third line is to tell the API that your game has started, and it requires you to provide two script names as strings, so for example:

 IMPORTANT!
 You cannot use the GML keywords "other" and "self" as they have no context when checked as part of a callback from the Instant Games functions.
 Using these keywords in any callback will cause an error, so they must not be used.

 Packaging Your Instant Game